FAST FREE SHIPPING

 • Belly Support: due to their long body, Corgis need additional support in their spine.
 This neoprene belly wrap supports the center of your dog’s body while also providing additional comfort.
 The neoprene support helps lift the center of your corgi’s spine, working to avoid a drooping back.

-• Walkin’ Front Vest: with the broader chest of a corgi, this neoprene harness provides more support than the standard wheelchair harness, adds comfort, and is specially designed to fit the Small or Corgi Walkin’ Wheels.
+• Small Premium Front Vest: with the broader chest of a corgi, this neoprene harness provides more support than the standard wheelchair harness, adds comfort, and is specially designed to fit the Small or Corgi Walkin’ Wheels.
 The Corgi Vest is more comfortable, but it can also help improve the overall fit of your dog’s wheelchair.

 Other Mobility Assistance Solutions